French Development Agency

-The French Development Agency (Agence française de développement, AFD) is a public financial institution that implements the policy defined by the French Government.
-It works to fight poverty and promote sustainable development.
-This public institution is active in Africa, Asia, the Middle East, Latin America, the Caribbean and the French overseas territories, where it finances and supports projects that improve living conditions for populations, promote economic growth and protect the planet.
+The French Development Agency (Agence française de développement, AFD) is a public French financial institution that supports and complements France's diplomacy.
+Active in Africa, Asia, the Middle East, Latin America, the Indo-Pacific, the Caribbean, and France's overseas territories, AFD finances and supports projects that aim to improve living conditions, foster economic growth, and protect the planet.
+Its 2,600 staff members are based in Paris, Marseille, and a network of 85 offices worldwide.